Investing in AI Demand Letters for Your Personal Injury Practice?

 Conclusion

 AI is a powerful technology that will change the world in significant ways.
-AI is also a catchphrase used to attract business and venture capital investments to businesses with little background in a field.
+AI is also a catchphrase used to attract business and venture capital investments to businesses with little or no background in a field.
 As we’ve recently seen with cryptocurrency and NFTs, those new technology opportunities can be real, while at other times they are based upon nothing of any value and can result in financial losses and reputation damage.
-In making your choice about which platform to license, you have the choice of a platform based upon 20+ years of industry leading expertise, or choosing a platform with capabilities that won’t provide your case any value and potentially hurt your reputation.
+In making your choice about which platform to license, you have the choice of a platform based upon 20+ years of industry leading expertise, or choosing a platform that outsources the most important aspect of your settlement practice to former insurance adjusters.

 As technology continues to advance, personal injury lawyers should embrace and leverage the benefits of legal technology to thrive in an increasingly competitive landscape.
 Law firms that settle most of their cases will need to adopt these methods to compete, because their competition certainly will adopt methods to obtain higher settlements in less time using AI demand letters.